Over 200 magical islands, a mountainous mainland, fun-loving cities and a foodie’s paradise all rolled into one

 Holidays on the Greek islands

-Greece is home to 227 inhabited islands grouped into seven island regions, namely the Cyclades, Dodecanese, Ionian, Saronic, Sporades, North Aegean and Crete.
+Greece is home to 227 inhabited islands grouped seven island regions – the Cyclades, Dodecanese, Ionian, Saronic Gulf, Sporades, North Aegean and Crete.

-Each island region is distinctly different and even islands in the same region can vary dramatically between them.
+Each group is different and even islands in the same chain can vary dramatically between them.

 Cyclades: In blue and white

-Think Greek islands and what first springs to mind is the Cyclades: stark white cubist homes hugging cliff sides that hover above the navy blue of the Aegean Sea.
+Think Greek islands and what first springs to mind is the Cyclades: white cubist homes hugging cliffsides that hover above the navy blue of the Aegean Sea.

 Santorini and Mykonos are, undoubtedly, the showstopper islands that most know and love.
-If you haven’t visited, they are must-see islands, whether you are a romantic soul in search of the perfect sunset or love to stay out late partying.
+If you haven’t visited, they are must-see islands, whether you are a romantic soul in search of the perfect sunset or love to stay out partying till late (or early).

-Rugged Tinos and laidback Sifnos feature hiking trails that snake across its coastlines and interiors.
+Rugged Tinos and laidback Sifnos feature hiking trails that follow the coast or head inland.
 They also share a reputation for being the ultimate foodie destinations, serving up traditional dishes and contemporary takes on the classics.

 Sprawling Andros, blanketed in greenery and flowing with springs, is both refined and wild.
-Catch an art exhibition in its capital Hora in the morning and trek to a well-hidden beach in the afternoon.
+Catch an art exhibition in the main town, Hora, in the morning and trek to a well-hidden beach in the afternoon.